milokim/virt-rc/README.md

 	** VIRT-RC SYSTEM **
 	buildroot login: root

+Now, you are in ARM system.
 Please move to the sysfs of virt-rc device.

 	# cd /sys/devices/platform/b000000.virt_rc/
 	# cat career